If perceived value of collateral goes down we could see falling demand and liquidity issues

 The US economy is in an interesting spot right now.
 We are said to have parts of the economy in an earnings recession, that’s not the definition that most are familiar with.

-When many people think If recession they think of it lasting for a couple years and a lot of people out of work and a large loss of your stocks and real estate values or the home that you live in.
+When many people think of a recession they think of it lasting for a couple years and a lot of people out of work and a large loss of your stocks and real estate values or the Minnesota home that you live in.

-While this is a good definition we really didn’t see the major unemployment increase or the huge drops in house prices in my opinion until after sept 15th and the Lehman brothers crash.
+While this is a good definition, we really didn’t see the major unemployment increase or the huge drops in house prices in my opinion until after sept 15th and the Lehman brothers crash back in 2008.

-By then it was pretty obvious, mainstream and many agreed, in fact the recession was December 2007, but the officials only call that in retrospect.
+By then it was pretty obvious, mainstream and many agreed, in fact the recession was December 2007, but the officials only called that in retrospect.

 I think it would take a pretty big global economic event for housing to go through what it did in 2007-2008 into 2012.
 I think most would agree a lot of it came from the subprime mess of weak underwriting.